rubennaeff/GADS23/final_project.md

 You could use this presentation to gather ideas from your classmates as well.
 Often the data turn out even more interesting than you already thought!

-Keep it short, though: 2-5 minutes is enough.
+You may keep it short: 2-5 minutes is enough.
 We'll spend probably plenty of time discussing it in the Q&A.

+### Submit your work-in-progress

+Submit a rough copy of your work so far, including code, narrative, and visualizations.
+An annotated ipython notebook would suffice.
+Briefly describe your successess and challenges, and explain next steps.
+Your peers and instructors will provide feedback.

+We might set up some code reviews.
+Each students will review two submissions to provide feedback, tips and tricks.
+It's not only usefull to get suggestions from peers, but reviewing other people's code goes a long way as well.

 ### Final presentation

 The final presentation is the center piece of the course, and will take place on the last day of class. give Aim for a **5-7 minute** talk that summarizes the results in an engaging way.
 The presentations should target a **non-technical audience** and serve the purpose of having students practice the highly sought after communication skills that data scientists need.
 You could think of students of GA's other courses as your audience.
+Focus on creating an engaging, clear, and informative presentation that tells the story of your project.

 What to cover in presentation:
 - Overview of problem and hypothesis